 GI depends on the below factors.

 The GI of your meal is affected by multiple reasons.
 It might be starch structure in food, type of cooking, consumption raw or cooked, Sugar content in the food, and level of ripeness.

 What nutrients, Vitamins, proteins, and minerals are present in your food may slow or speed up digestion.
 It may impact and help reduce the glycemic response of a meal.

 Type of Sugar in food

-In general, we live with a misunderstanding about sugar in food, high on the GI scale.
+Generally, we live with a misunderstanding about sugar in food, which is high on the GI scale.